 Keto, intermittent fasting, paleo, warrior...what diet will be in the spotlight next?
 While all of these options keep the diet industry in business, they rarely answer the one question we all have: Which diet plan will help me lose weight and keep it off?

 You are not alone in asking this question.
 Unfortunately, there is not one easy answer because everyone’s body is different.
-Everlywell’s new weight management telehealth service is committed to finding that healthy weight for every body, even yours.
+Everlywell’s new g1p1 weight loss telehealth service is committed to finding that healthy weight for every body, even yours.
 In this post, we’ll help you understand the pros and cons of two approaches to weight loss: keto vs. intermittent fasting.